 Prince Albert the Useful

 Albert wrote to his father in 1841, after a year and a half: “I study the politics of the day with great industry.
 I speak quite openly on all subjects.
 And I endeavor quietly to be as much use to Victoria in her position as I can be.”
 In a letter from Victoria to her uncle Leopold, she writes, “Albert is indeed a great comfort to me.
 He takes the greatest possible interest in what goes on, feeling with me and for me, and yet abstaining to keep from biasing me either way.
 We talk much on every subject and his judgment is, as you say, good and calm.”
-British politicians of both parties came to respect him for his hard work, active conscience and good judgment, and for his very high moral tone.
+British politicians of both parties came to respect him for his hard work, active conscience, good judgment, and his very high moral tone.

 A Very Intense and Warm Marriage

 She often used to go to bed with a plaster cast of one of his hands which she would hold when she went to sleep.
 In the early 1860s, she refused to attend public functions at all.
-She became more and more reclusive, with the result that her Prime Minister at that time, Lord Palmerston, was afraid that republicanism might start to gain ground in British politics as the queen had seemingly abdicated her responsibilities.
-The whole of the rest of her life, she wore black mourning clothes.
+Over years, she became more and more reclusive, with the result that her Prime Minister at that time, Lord Palmerston, was afraid that republicanism might start to gain ground in British politics as the queen had seemingly abdicated her responsibilities.
+The whole of the rest of her life, the queen wore black mourning clothes.